alg69/MyBlockchain/README.md

 # MyBlockchain
-A project in C# to learn blockchain technologies.
+ A homemade blockchain written in C# for practice